Waleed-BS/Flash_Cards/README.md

 $ npm install
 $ npm start
 ```

 In order to test or use the app, **expo** app must be installed on your physical device:

-Prees `q` to display QR code.
-Then scan it using ** expo ** in your Iphone/Ipad

-In order to test or use the app, **expo** app must be installed on your physical device: